hyperter96/gitlab-operator/doc/installation.md

     This command first deploys the service accounts, roles and role bindings used by the operator, and then the operator itself.

+    Note: by default, the Operator will only watch the namespace where it is deployed.
+If you would like it to watch at the cluster scope, modify [config/manager/kustomization.yaml](../config/manager/kustomization.yaml) by commenting out the `namesapce_scope.yaml` patch.

 4. Create a GitLab custom resource (CR).

    Create a new file named something like `mygitlab.yaml`.